ReemaM/Think-Code-Deliver/README.md

 # Think-Code-Deliver

 ## Introduction
-DevOps is IBM’s methodology to create an app from the design phase to the maintenance phase.
-In this tutorial, you will be taught the design thinking methodology of IBM, then we will learn more about IBM cloud and its services.
-Finally, you will be able to deploy your app to the cloud.
+In this tutorial, we will talk a bit about the design thinking methodology of IBM, then we will make our own Cloud Web App using IBM Cloud and its services.

 ## Prerequisites
 * [IBM Cloud](https://ibm.biz/thinkcodedeliver "IBM Cloud")